OpenNHM/Zemokost/zemokost_manual_en.md

 | <span style="background-color: #f8cbad; color: black; padding: 2px 8px;">**Light Orange**</span> | Field | User input required |

 Each parameter is accompanied by comment fields (<span style="color: #FF0000 !important; font-weight: bold !important;">◄</span>) that provide contextual annotations and guidance for data entry.

+> Important: All input data for ZEMOKOST **must use a comma (,) as the decimal separator.** Make sure to convert numbers if your source uses a dot (.).

 ## Definition of Catchment Parameters